Gay Games: Gay Games V: Amsterdam 1998

 The 1998 games took place in Amsterdam, Netherlands, from August 1 to 8, 1998.
 The opening and closing ceremonies took place in the Amsterdam Arena.
 The participants' medal was designed by the noted Dutch designer Marcel Wanders.

 Gay Games VI: Sydney 2002

 The 2002 game took place in Sydney, New South Wales, from November 2 to 9, 2002.
 Sydney won the bid to host the games from other contenders which were Montreal, Toronto, Long Beach/Los Angeles and Dallas.
 The Games opening included a speech by out gay High Court of Australia Justice Michael Kirby and were officially opened by New South Wales Governor Professor Marie Bashir.
-When Gay Games VI was chosen to be in Sydney, Australia it was partially because of already present GLQBTI sport teams.
+When Gay Games VI was chosen to be in Sydney, Australia it was partially because of already present LGBTQI sport teams.
 The Sydney Gay Games were the first in the Southern Hemisphere and this was emphasized by the games theme "Under new skies".